 The degree of enclosure as suggested by the name has visual and psychological impact.
 It is mainly defined by the placement of the walls and openings into them.
 More the openings, less will be the degree of enclosure.

-In a typical house plan, spaces like living rooms, dining and kitchen require less degree of enclosure.
+In a typical online house plan, spaces like living rooms, dining and kitchen require less degree of enclosure.
 Bedrooms require moderate degree of enclosure while toilets require high degree of enclosure to maintain the privacy.

 Also, degree of enclosure majorly depends upon the dimensions of a space with respect to its height.
 So, in terms of standard house design, it is always recommended to refer standard minimum dimensions for a room of a particular activity.